Typof-Technologies-Pvt-Ltd/smepay-for-woocommerce/readme.txt

 * Customizable settings for store owners.

 == Upgrade Notice ==

+= 1.0.3 =
+* Fixed issue with loading required include files by adding checks for file existence before requiring them.
+* Improved plugin stability to prevent fatal errors when files are missing.
+* Recommended update for all users to ensure smoother plugin operation.

 = 1.0.2 =
 * Critical update: Updated API endpoints and improved order status handling.
 Recommended for all users to ensure compatibility with latest SMEPay API.